 Back to Top

-A regular dental check-up is an excellent opportunity for a head and neck examination.
+A thorough head and neck examination should be a routine part of each patient's dental visit and general medical examination.
 Clinicians should be particularly vigilant in checking those who use tobacco or excessive amounts of alcohol.

 - Examine your patients using the head and neck exam illustrated in this program.

-- Obtain A History of their alcohol and tobacco use.
+- Take a history of their alcohol and tobacco use.

 - Inform your patients of the association between tobacco use, alcohol use, and oral cancer.

-- Follow-up to make sure a definitive diagnosis is obtained on any possible signs/symptoms of oral cancer.
+- Follow-up to make sure a definitive diagnosis is obtained on any possible signs or symptoms of oral cancer.

 Back to Top